ABOUT BLACKBURNE HOUSE

 At Blackburne House, we have a core set of values that is ingrained into everything that we do.
 Those values are integral to our organisation, helping to define our long-term aims and objectives and influence the way we work.

 As a high-performing social business, our social purpose and the social value we create is key to all of the activities undertaken at Blackburne House.
-We are home to a wide range of social businesses including The School for Social Entrepreneurs, Blackburne House Bistro, Blackburne House Nursery, The Health Place, and Blackburne House Conferencing and Events – all of which create social value for the wider community.
+We are home to a wide range of social businesses including The School for Social Entrepreneurs North West (SSE NW), Blackburne House Bistro, Blackburne House Nursery, The Wellness Centre, and Blackburne House Conferencing and Events – all of which create social value for the wider community.

 All of our profits enable us to deliver outstanding educational and economic opportunities for women from across the city who view Blackburne House as a safe place to access learning and personal development.